sonusourav/InstiGo/README.md

 Our other sources of communications include

-- Email: oss@iitdh.ac.in
-- POC : Sonu Sourav (sonusouravdx001@gmail.com)
+- Email : sonusouravdx001@gmail.com
-For more information, please refer to [OSS Website](https://oss2019.github.io/).
+For more information, please refer to [My personal Website](https://sonusourav.github.io/).

 ## LEGAL & DISCLAIMER